 Want to know how your favorite hot rod gets down the street?
 We are going to get down and dirty by taking apart an actual engine to see how it works.
 We are going to spend the semester learning about all the internal parts of an engine and having them in our hands, seeing just how they work and why we do maintenance on our cars to keep them running.

-Time: 1pm Cost: $85 Class Fee:$5 Students should come dressed to get dirty.
+FULL: Time: 1pm Cost: $85 Class Fee: $5 Students should come dressed to get dirty.

 A math-intensive high school course that gives students a rigorous foundation in chemistry.
 Over the year, material will include such topics as kinetics, acids and bases, solutions, atomic structure, and gas.
 Students who take this course should be well prepared for a challenging university chemistry course.
 Prerequisite: Algebra I. Homework: 2-4 hours per week.